amitofsk/dandy/docs/Dandy.md

 Open up the example below, and upload it to the microcontroller.

-To generate a nonzero magnetic field, put a small refridgerator magnet near the sensor.
+To generate a nonzero magnetic field, put a small refrigerator magnet near the sensor.
 Try to get the magnet within a few millimeters of the integrated circuit chip at the top of the sensor.

-This [tutorial on CircuityPython and i2c](https://learn.adafruit.com/circuitpython-essentials/circuitpython-i2c) and [discussion on CircuitPython and i2c](https://stackoverflow.com/questions/69803934/trouble-using-i2c-in-circuitpython-working-micropython-example) were used as references.
+This [tutorial on CircuitPython and i2c](https://learn.adafruit.com/circuitpython-essentials/circuitpython-i2c) and [discussion on CircuitPython and i2c](https://stackoverflow.com/questions/69803934/trouble-using-i2c-in-circuitpython-working-micropython-example) were used as references.

 (See file src/microcontr/magnetCP.py.)